Luke-Yamasaki/Shuttr-full-stack-project/README.md

 ## Shuttr

-### Shuttr is a Flickr clone that allows users to post images, comment on images, and select tags for images.
+### Shuttr is a Flickr clone that allows users to post images and comments.
 The goal of this project is to create a pixel-perfect clone that mimics the functionality, event handlers and transitions/animations of Flickr as closely as possible without employing CSS frameworks.

 ## Features: